0x00C0DE/cs370-proj4-qr-totp/README.md

 Braden Lee
 Oregon State University

 This program is intended to mimic the well known "Google Authenticator".
-This program generates a qr code provided to be read by qr scanners.
+This program generates a qr code intended to be read by qr scanners.
 This program also has the ability to generate the totp that GA uses's in their algorithm.

 INSTRUCTIONS
 ---------------